jd-rk9/Facebook-Container-for-Opera/README.md

 We’ve made it easy to take steps to protect your privacy so you can go on with your day.

-1. [Install Facebook Container](https://addons.mozilla.org/firefox/addon/facebook-container/).
+1. [Install Facebook-Container for Opera](You can currently only do this in the develop mode).
 This will log you out of Facebook and delete the cookies it’s been using to track you.
 2. Open Facebook and use it like you normally would.
-Firefox will automatically switch to the Facebook Container tab for you.
+Opera will automatically switch to the Facebook Container tab for you.
-3. If you click on a link to a page outside of Facebook or type in another website in the address bar, Firefox will load them outside of the Facebook Container
+3. If you click on a link to a page outside of Facebook or type in another website in the address bar, Opera will load them outside of the Facebook Container

 ## How does this affect Facebook’s features?